DevvSaxena17/DockScript-Portal/README.md

-"DOCKSCRIPT PORTAL"
+"UTILIHUB JS"

-DockScript Portal is a sleek, browser-powered utility dashboard built entirely using HTML, CSS, and JavaScript—with no backend dependencies.
+UtiliHub JS is a sleek, browser-powered utility dashboard built entirely using HTML, CSS, and JavaScript—with no backend dependencies.
 It offers a responsive interface that brings together everyday automation tools in one place.
 Link - https://dockscriptportal.netlify.app/

 🔧 Features:-